 "Animals are the bridge between us and the beauty of all that is natural.
 They show us what's missing in our lives, and how to love ourselves more completely and unconditionally.
 They connect us back to who we are, and to the purpose of why we're here." ― Trisha McCagh

-As more people spent time in their homes, many decided that this would be the perfect time to adopt a pet.
+During the pandemic in 2020, as more people spent time in their homes, many decided that this would be the perfect time to adopt a pet.
 There were lengthy waiting lists at shelters and as quick as animals were coming in, they were being scooped up by families.

 Pets were finding their furever homes at a furious rate - we should know - half of our company added a new furever friend to their family during the pandemic.